-Lukashenko and Xi discuss China's Ukraine peace plan
+China and Belarus express 'extreme interest' in Ukraine peace

 The Chinese leader called for discarding "all Cold War mentality", according to a Chinese readout of the meeting with Mr Lukashenko.

-Mr Xi added that countries "should stop politicising" the world economy "and actually do things that will aid a ceasefire, cessation of war, and a peaceful resolution of the crisis".
+Mr Xi added that countries "should stop politicising" the world economy "do things that will aid a ceasefire, cessation of war, and a peaceful resolution".

 Mr Lukashenko's three-day visit comes after China upgraded the status of its relationship with Belarus in September, several months into the Ukraine war.